Skip to content

 TypeError

-If 'choices' is not a list
+If 'choices' is not a list.

 Source code in neps/search_spaces/yaml_search_space_utils.py

-def validate_categorical_parameter(name: str, details: dict[str, str | int | float]):
+def formatting_cat(name: str, details: dict[str, list | str | int | float]) -> dict:

 """